 Spread On The Ground

-The hard thing about Jelutong Market is there’s interesting things to see in every direction, including down.
+The hard thing about Jelutong Market is that there’s interesting things to see in every direction, including down.
 The majority of fresh vegetables and fruits are spread on tarps on the pavement, meaning that you need to watch your feet as well as the dodging the crowds.

 If you’re coming from a Western country, vegetables themselves deserve some time to gawk.
 You’ll see so many different forms of vegetables that we don’t have, or at least aren’t common outside of the Asian grocer.
 You’ll find sweet potato leaves, different kinds of bok choy, eggplants ranging in color from dark purple to lavender to pearly white, and many things that look like a strange cross between a cucumber and a gourd, intermixed with the baskets of chiles and the chilies and gingers necessary for most local cuisine.